rharari/eth_contract/README.md

 arguments: [web3.utils.asciiToHex('Hello')]
 ```

-So far soo good.
+So far so good.
 You can inspect HelloWorld and HelloWorldTx to get more familiar with the available functions of those objects.

-Now is time to send you contract.
+Now is time to send the contract.

 Replace the account hash `0xf453ac731ccabb802115a6654063d8f7c2c868ae` with one of your available accounts printed in the console.